List of modern great powers: Russia (1703–)

 Since its imperial times, Russia has risen from being a regional power to being considered a great power.

 The Russian Federation, the world's largest nation by land area, is home to over 30% of the world's natural resources according to some sources.
 It is a high-income country and the world's fourth-largest economy in terms of PPP according to the World Bank.
 Throughout most of the Soviet-era, Russia was one of the world's two superpowers.
-However, after the dissolution of the Soviet Union, it lost its superpower status, and recently has been suggested as a potential candidate for resuming superpower status in the 21st century while others have made the assertion that it is already a superpower.
+However, after the dissolution of the Soviet Union, it lost its superpower status, and recently has been suggested as a potential candidate for resuming superpower status in the 21st century while others have asserted that it is already a superpower.
 In 2009, Hugo Chavez, late President of Venezuela whose government was noted to have enjoyed warm relations with the Kremlin, stated that "Russia is a superpower", citing waning American influence in global affairs, and suggested the ruble be elevated to a global currency.
 Israeli Prime Minister Benjamin Netanyahu called Russia an important superpower, praising its effectiveness as an ally of Israel.

 In 2014, Stephen Kinzer of The Boston Globe compared Russia's actions with its own neighbouring territories, to those of "any other superpower", taking Ukraine and Crimea as examples.
 A mixed opinion has been offered by Matthew Fleischer of the Los Angeles Times: he contends that Russia will not become a superpower unless climate change eats away at the permafrost that covers, as of March 2014, two-thirds of the country's landmass.
 The absence of this permafrost would reveal immense stores of oil, natural gas, and precious minerals, as well as potential farmland, which would allow Russia to "become the world's bread basket—and control the planet's food supply".